 You’ll usually find my dog Carson happily curled up in my recliner (or if I’m sitting he’s my big lap dog!)
 He’s been such a comfort to me in this season and you’ll find him in many of my Instagram stories!

-7. Hang a banner
+7. Hang a banner or garland

 I have people tell me all the time my new home looks so “homey.”
 At first, it felt like an insult.
 That’s what you tell your grandma who makes homemade afghans and chocolate chip cookies.

 Then I realized it’s the ultimate compliment.
 Home should be a place that feels safe, warm and authentic.

 Who cares if it’s filled with DIY projects, yard sale finds and dollar store goodies?
 Not me!